Why Are My Peperomia Leaves Curling

 Peperomia serpens (pep-er-ROH-mee-uh SUR-penz) is better known as the vining peperomia.
 But, this member of the Piperaceae family won’t be overtaking your home any time soon.
 This little Peperomia plant

 Peperomia dolabriformis [pep-er-ROH-mee-uh, doh-la-brih-FOR-miss], is a shrubby succulent Peperomia plant with purse-shaped foliage and woody stems.
-Common names include Prayer Pepper and Prayer Peperomia.
-The prayer peperomia plant is part
+This species is native to the warm valleys of northern Peru, where it grows

-Peperomia albovittata (pep-er-ROH-mee-uh al-boh-vy-TAY-tuh) is a cultivar developed in the Netherlands.
+Peperomia albovittata is a peperomia cultivar developed in the Netherlands.
 Like its many cousins, this tropical perennial is an attractive and popular houseplant.
-Peperomia plants like the watermelon peperomia
+Peperomia plants, like the watermelon peperomia, are members

 Peperomia quadrangularis (pep-er-ROH-mee-uh, kwad-ran-gew-LAIR-iss) is a member of the Piperaceae family originally hailing from northern South America.
 This tiny houseplant is very easy to manage and is often used for

-Peperomia Frost is a cultivar of the Peperomia (pep-er-ROH-mee-uh) branch of the Piperaceae plant family.
-These perennial plants originally hail from the West Indies, South America and Mexico.
-There are
+Peperomia caperata frost is a cultivar of the Peperomia (pep-er-ROH-mee-uh) branch of the Piperaceae plant family.
+The family of these perennial plants originally hail from the West Indies, South America,

-Peperomia rotundifolia [pep-er-ROH-mee-uh, ro-tun-dih-FOH-lee-uh] is an evergreen perennial with small round leaves growing in a natural trailing pattern and member of the family Piperaceae (Peperomia).
-Native to the tropical rainforests
+Peperomia rotundifolia [pep-er-ROH-mee-uh, ro-tun-dih-FOH-lee-uh] is an evergreen perennial with small round leaves growing in a natural trailing pattern and a member of the family Piperaceae (Peperomia).
+Native to the tropical

-Peperomia incana (pep-er-OH-mee-uh in-KAY-nuh) is an evergreen perennial plant belonging to the family Piperaceae.
+Peperomia incana is an evergreen perennial plant belonging to the family Piperaceae.
 It is native to Brazil and named after the appearance of its leaves.
-The heart-shaped leaves
+The heart-shaped leaves are covered

 Peperomia puteolata [pep-er-ROH-mee-uh, pu-tee-oh-LAY-tuh] is a perennial forest dweller hailing from South America.
 The Peperomia puteolata plant is a member of the pepper or Piperaceae family which is made up

 Peperomia hope [pep-er-ROH-mee-uh, HOPE] is a hybrid between peperomia quadrifolia and peperomia deppeana.
 This perennial epiphyte has beautiful foliage and makes ideal houseplants.
-Image via: Land of Falice Studio Originally from tropical regions
+Originally from Central and South America tropical regions, peperomia plants

 Peperomia Ruby Cascade [pep-er-ROH-mee-uh] is a dark leaf trailing plant and part of the peperomia plant genus.
 Most peperomias come from tropical and subtropical parts of Central America and South